faith-toyin/FUTURE_DS_01/README.md

 * Score Positive-Negative Difference (score_pos_neg_diff)- This calculates the difference between the number of helpful votes (positive) and unhelpful votes (negative) for a review.
 * Score Average Rating (score_average_rating)-This represents the average rating given by the reviewer.
 * Wilson Lower Bound (wilson_lower_bound)- This calculates the lower bound of the Wilson score interval for the helpfulness of the review.

+### DATA COLLECTION
+The dataset was downloaded from Kaggle and the specific dataset used is the "Amazon Product Reviews" dataset, which contains customer reviews for various products available on Amazon.The dataset is publicly available and can be accessed [Here](https://www.kaggle.com/datasets/arhamrumi/amazon-product-reviews).